brinley/jSignature/README.md

 Explained:

 *   The `[if lt IE 9]` part loads Flashcanvas library for IE less than 9.
 (Flashcanvas is supported **only on IE**, so, there is no point doing feature detection.)
-*   Then we load jSignature plugin.
+*   We mark a `div` inside which the canvas element will be created.
+Any ID or other jQuery selector will do.
-*   Next we have the `div` inside which the canvas element will be created (You cannot reuse a canvas element at this time.
-Plugin creates its own Canvas elem inside the DIV.)
+*   We load jSignature plugin.
 *   Lastly, the script invokes the signature widget within the specified DIV.